CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 _This section is non-normative_

 Certain kinds of tile content may contain meaningful subcomponents ("features"), which may themselves be associated with metadata through more granular properties.
-Schemas may be embedded in these content types, but unused classes in a `3DTILES_metadata` are allowed, and may hint to an application that tile content might include entities instantiating those classes.
+Schemas may be embedded in these content types, but unused classes in a `3DTILES_metadata` schema are allowed, and may hint to an application that tile content might include entities instantiating those classes.

 Assigning properties to tile content is not within the scope of this extension, but may be defined by other specifications.
 One such example is the glTF extension, [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features), which supports definitions of conceptual features within geometry and textures, and associated metadata. glTF 2.0 assets with feature metadata may be included as tile contents with the [`3DTILES_content_gltf`](../3DTILES_content_gltf) extension.